belgort-clark/ctec-227-coding-assignment-3-2024/README.md

 ### Form Requirements

-All fields are required and must not use the **required** HTML attribute but are validated in PHP using an error bucket.
+All fields must not use the **required** HTML attribute but are validated in PHP using an error bucket.

 - email field of type email
 - first_name field